chef/chef-vault/README.md

 small pull requests are preferred to large omnibus patches, as the robustness pass is a multi-person effort and we don't want to create merge conflicts unnecessarily.

+We also have a [Gitter room](https://gitter.im/Nordstrom/chef-vault) where you can discuss chef-vault and the robustness improvements.

 ## Authors